cass-kul/cass-kul.github.io/_exercises/8-microarchitecture.md

 > :fire: The recent ARM chips [developed by Apple](https://screenrant.com/apple-silicon-m1-mac-risc-faster-than-intel/) are RISC CPUs that in some ways outperform their CISC competition from Intel.
 This means that the battle of CISC vs RISC is definitely not decided yet and will stay relevant over the next years.

-# Microarchitectural awareness
+# Microarchitectural awareness: Pipelining

 RISC-V instructions typically take 5 steps to execute:
-1. Instruction fetch: fetch the instruction from memory and increment the program counter so that it points to next instruction (`pc = pc + 4`)
+1. Instruction **fetch**: fetch the instruction from memory and increment the program counter so that it points to next instruction (`pc = pc + 4`)
-1. Instruction decode: decode the instruction and read the operand registers
+1. Instruction **decode**: decode the instruction and read the operand registers
-1. Execute: execute the operation or calculate the address (for a memory operation)
+1. **Execute**: execute the operation or calculate the address (for a memory operation)
-1. Memory access: when needed, reads operand values from the data memory
+1. **Memory access**: when needed, reads operand values from the data memory
-1. Write back: write the result into a register
+1. **Write back**: write the result into a register

-In a *single cycle processor implementation*, illustrated below, each instruction is executed in *one* cycle, meaning that these 5 steps happen in a single clock cycle.
+In a **single cycle processor implementation**, illustrated below, each instruction is executed in *one* cycle, meaning that these 5 steps happen in a single clock cycle.
 This also means that the clock cycle must have the same length for all instructions, since the clock frequency cannot dynamically change for